mzdb/pwiz-mzdb/README.md

 #### Build from command line

-Recent ongoing developement where only tested on Windows using MSVC 2010 Ultimate version.
+The current project uses the MSVC compiler provided in the "Visual Studio Express 2013 for Windows desktop".
 Compilation on Linux may require some code corrections for the moment.
-We plan to be cross-platform very soon.
+We plan to be cross-platform some day.

 After installing Visual Studio, check following points :
-- Visual Studio path is added to system environment path : *C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin*
+- Visual Studio path is added to system environment path : *C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin*
 - If you are using 64-bit operating system : allow the cross compilation :
 	- open commandline : Win+R, type *cmd*
-	- go to *Microsoft Visual Studio 10.0\VC* : <code>cd C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC</code>
+	- go to *Microsoft Visual Studio 12.0\VC* : <code>cd C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC</code>
-	- execute <code>vcvarsall.bat x86_amd64</code> , you should have <code>Setting environment for using Microsoft Visual Studio 2010 x64 cross tools.</code> message.
+	- execute <code>vcvarsall.bat x86_amd64</code> , you should have <code>Setting environment for using Microsoft Visual Studio 2013 x64 cross tools.</code> message.

 In order to build with *bjam*:
 * Unzip pwiz-mzdb-lib.zip file (containing project dependencies as static compiled libraries) located in <code>project_root/pwiz_mzdb/mzdb/lib</code> directory.
-(You can also download it [here](https://github.com/mzdb/pwiz-mzdb/releases/download/v0.9.8/pwiz-mzdb-lib.zip) if not exist)
 * Then run the script *raw2mzDB_quickbuild.bat* from the project root
 * Or else, run the following command from the project root: <br/>
-<code>quickbuild -j8 address-model=64 pwiz_mzdb --i-agree-to-the-vendor-licenses --incremental</code>
+<code>quickbuild -j8 toolset=msvc-12.0 address-model=64 pwiz_mzdb --i-agree-to-the-vendor-licenses --incremental</code>
 * *--incremental* is not mandatory but it speeds up the compilation process

 **raw2mzdb.exe** file is generated in :